himza25/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Task 3: This task involves creating a function that takes a pointer to a string as an argument and prints it to stdout, followed by a new line. task 4: This task is about creating a function that prints a string in reverse Task 5: This task is about creating a function that reverses a string.
+Task 6: This task is about creating a function that prints every other character of a string, followed by a new line